 I preceded to rear end him because of his abrupt stop, there was no reason for there to be a vehicle stopped in the middle of the highway without hazards on or some other indication as to this action, and there was nothing provoking him otherwise to do so.
 I was following at least 3 car lengths and...
 Read more »

 I'm sorry about your accident.
 Unfortunately, in virtually any jurisdiction, fault is almost always attributed to the vehicle in the rear.
 Your insurance carrier will assign an attorney to you if the other vehicle's occupants were injured and they decide to sue.
-Your attorney would raise the issue...Read more »
+Your attorney would raise...Read more »

 I don’t see why not.
 Seems like a good way to avoid an accident.
 Who is going to complain?
 Would have to check local ordinances but seems like it would be a best practice to avoid someone running into the truck.

 A tough case--I had one which we won but...it was difficult.
 However the driver should plead not guilty as they tried their best to keep going.
-However be advised that if the driver kept going and didn't pull to the side of the road the court may say that it's on the driver because they allowed a...Read more »
+However be advised that if the driver kept going and didn't pull to the side of the road the court may say that it's on the driver because they...Read more »

 Yes.
 The fact that the victim didn't have insurance does not absolve the driver who was at fault.
 However, depending on the jurisdiction, remedies of the victim could be limited if they did not carry insurance.
 Also, they could face penalties for driving uninsured.
-You would need to consult with an...Read more »
+You would need to consult...Read more »

 What can our family do legally?
 The person said they didn't see him on his loud Harley, yet hit him on the passenger front side while making a left turn.
 This was in Arkansas where he lived with his wife and son.